lightlace/cpp-docs.de-de/docs/cppcx/platform-string-class.md

 ## <a name="length"></a>  String:: Length-Methode

-Ruft die Anzahl von Zeichen im aktuellen Zeichenfolgenobjekt ab.
+Ruft die Anzahl der Zeichen in der aktuellen `String` Objekt.

 ### <a name="syntax"></a>Syntax